Quokka Behavior-AnimalBehaviorCorner

 Due to their low metabolic rate, they can go long periods of time without eating and then make up for it by gorging themselves later when food is more readily available.

-Quokka Habitat
+B. Quokka Habitat

-The habitat of the quokka, a small marsupial native to Western Australia, is unique and ecologically significant.
+The habitat of the quokka, a small marsupial native to Southwestern Australia, is unique and ecologically significant.
 The species is found only on some of the smaller islands off the coast of Western Australia, including Rottnest Island near Perth, and Bald Island near Albany.

 Quokkas are also found in some parts of mainland Australia, such as Two Peoples Bay Nature Reserve.